Product Sans: Usage

-The present Google logo is based on Product Sans.
-Slight modifications do exist in the logo compared to the typeface; the most noticeable is the slanted 'e'.
+The Google logo used from 2015 to 2026 is based on Product Sans.
+Slight modifications do exist in the logo compared to the typeface; the most noticeable is the thickness and the slanted 'e'.
 The differences between the logo and Product Sans allows for distinction between the Google logotype and product name.
 Product Sans is mainly used in the text of Google's numerous services' logotypes such as Maps, Drive, News, and Earth.
-The font is also used on the Google Store, and in some versions of Android.
+Variations such as Google Sans Text have become the standard user interface typeface for numerous services and applications, and the default typeface on Android devices with Google Pixel software.